The Individual Insolvency Register contains details of people who have broken the terms of their bankruptcy or Debt Relief Order.

 It will also show if anyone has been given a penalty, called a Bankruptcy Restrictions Order (BRO) or Undertaking (BRU) or a Debt Relief Restrictions Order (DRRO) or Undertaking (DRRU)

-If you enter into an individual voluntary arrangement (IVA), the details will be recorded on the Insolvency Register.
+If you enter into an individual voluntary arrangement (IVA), the details will be recorded on the Personal Insolvency Register.
 The Insolvency Register contains information about all current individual voluntary arrangements.

 The details about an IVA will stay on the register for three months after the IVA has been completed or terminated.